dibyendumajumdar/dmr_c/README.md

 ```
 mkdir build
 cd build
-cmake -DNANO_JIT=ON -G "Visual Studio 15 2017 Win64" ..
+cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -DNANO_JIT=ON -G "Visual Studio 15 2017 Win64" ..
 ```

-Process on Linux should be similar except for the CMake generator target.
+Process on Linux is similar except for the CMake generator target.

+Assuming you specified the `CMAKE_INSTALL_PREFIX` you can install the header files and the library using your build script.

 ## Using dmr_C as a JIT